Naqi-Bhai/Islamabad-House-Price-Prediction-Machine-Learning-Project-/README.md

-# Islamabad-House-Price-Prediction-Machine-Learning-Project-
-🏡 Islamabad House Price Prediction using Machine Learning This project aims to predict the prices of houses in Islamabad, Pakistan, using machine learning models.
-The project includes complete data preprocessing, model training and evaluation, and a Flask-based web application where users can input house details and get real-time price predictions.

-🔍 Project Overview
-Objective: Build a machine learning model to predict house prices in Islamabad based on features like location, number of bedrooms, bathrooms, and total area (in marlas).
-Data Source: Real estate listing dataset containing house details for various cities in Pakistan.
-Tech Stack: Python, Pandas, Scikit-learn, Flask, HTML/CSS

-🧠 Machine Learning Workflow
-  Data Filtering:

-Focused on houses in Islamabad listed for sale.

-Removed outliers and unnecessary columns.

-Normalized prices (in lakhs) for readability.

-  Feature Engineering:

-Converted categorical location data using One-Hot Encoding.

-Scaled numerical features like area, number of bedrooms, and bathrooms.

-Replaced low-frequency locations with 'other' to reduce dimensionality.

-  Model Selection:

-Trained multiple models: Linear Regression, Lasso, Ridge, and Random Forest.

-Selected the best model based on the highest R² score on the test set.

-  Pipeline:

-Used ColumnTransformer and Pipeline to ensure reproducible and clean preprocessing + modeling workflow.

-Saved the trained model as isb_house_price_pred.pkl using pickle.

-🌐     Flask Web App
-The Flask application allows users to:

-Select location from a dropdown

-Enter house details: area (in marlas), number of bedrooms, and bathrooms

-View the predicted price on a result page

-The app uses the trained model to make real-time predictions.
+# 🏡 Islamabad House Price Prediction using Machine Learning

+This project predicts house prices in Islamabad, Pakistan using machine learning models.
+It includes data preprocessing, model training, evaluation, and a Flask-based web app for real-time predictions.

+---

+## 🔍 Project Overview

+- **Objective**: Predict the price of a house based on features like location, bedrooms, bathrooms, and area.
+- **Data Source**: Real estate dataset for Pakistani cities.
+- **Tech Stack**: Python, Pandas, Scikit-learn, Flask, HTML/CSS

+---

+## 🧠 Machine Learning Workflow

+1. **Data Filtering**:
+   - Focused on houses in *Islamabad* listed *For Sale*
+   - Removed outliers and irrelevant columns
+   - Converted price to Lakhs (1 Lakh = 100,000 PKR)

+2. **Feature Engineering**:
+   - One-Hot Encoding for locations
+   - Scaling for numerical features (baths, bedrooms, total area)
+   - Replaced infrequent locations with `'other'`

+3. **Model Selection**:
+   - Trained and compared:
+     - Linear Regression
+     - Lasso
+     - Ridge
+     - Random Forest
+   - Best model selected using R² Score

+4. **Pipeline**:
+   - Combined preprocessing and model into a single pipeline
+   - Saved the best model using `pickle`

+---

+## 🌐 Flask Web Application

+The Flask app allows users to:

+- Select a location
+- Enter house area in marlas
+- Choose number of bedrooms and bathrooms
+- View the predicted house price

+---

+## 📁 Project Structure

 🚀 How to Run Locally
 Clone the repo: